 UCLA researchers have found that people involved in electric scooter accidents are sometimes injured badly enough — from fractures, dislocated joints and head injuries — to require treatment in an emergency department.
-The researchers examined data from 249 people who were treated at the emergency departments of UCLA Medical Center, Santa Monica and Ronald Reagan UCLA Medical Center between September 1, 2017, and August 31, 2018.
+The researchers examined data from 249 people who were treated at the emergency departments of UCLA Health - Santa Monica Medical Center and Ronald Reagan UCLA Medical Center between September 1, 2017, and August 31, 2018.
 The study found that about one-third of them arrived by ambulance, an indication of the severity of their injuries.

 “There are thousands of riders now using these scooters, so it’s more important than ever to understand their impact on public health,” says Tarak Trivedi, MD, an emergency physician and scholar in the National Clinician Scholars Program at the David Geffen School of Medicine at UCLA.